An FPGA-Based Accelerator for Graph Embedding using Sequential Training Algorithm: Evaluations

 \subsection{Accuracy}

-For the accuracy evaluation, our trained graph embedding is then used for a one-vs-rest logistic regression.
+For the accuracy evaluation, our trained graph embedding should be tested with a machine learning task.
+In this evaluation, it is used for a one-vs-rest logistic regression.
 The F1 score by the logistic regression is used as an evaluation metric.
 For the logistic regression, 90\% of the data are used as training data, and 10\% are used as test data for multiclass classification.
 SGD (Stochastic Gradient Descent) is used to train the original skip-gram model, and the learning rate is set to 0.01.
 In this evaluation, a graph embedding is trained three times.
 An average F1 score over the three trials is reported as the evaluation result.